Symmetry restoration in mean-field approaches: Summary, conclusions, and perspectives

 Based on the results presented in this work, it can be concluded that the method of symmetry restoration applied to mean-field wave functions provides a simple and fruitful mechanism to incorporate important dynamic correlations, while still using a simple framework of product wave functions.
 Furthermore, in this approach one stays within a fully quantum mechanical description from the beginning to end, and the classical picture of collective motion does not have to be invoked.

 The generator coordinate method can be employed along with the symmetry restoration to provide a powerful framework to describe quantal fluctuations of relevant degrees of freedom around the mean-field values.
 In future, we expect development of more advanced configuration interaction approaches with symmetry projected states as the basic building blocks.
-For instance, projected multi-quasiparticle basis configurations can be constructed around the optimal mean-field, in the spirit of traditional shell model approach, to describe the physics of excited configurations and also to incorporate many-body correlations in the ground-state.
-The difference between configuration interaction and the traditional nuclear shell model is the use of symmetry-breaking basis states in the former case.
-The configuration interaction approach shall be a viable tool to have access to excited states in heavier systems as the particle or quasiparticle excitations required shall be quite low as compared to the spherical shell model approach, which employs spherical rather than the optimal mean-field.
+For instance, projected multi-quasiparticle basis configurations can be constructed around the optimal mean-field, in the spirit of traditional shell-model approach, to describe the physics of excited configurations and also to incorporate many-body correlations in the ground state.
+Finally, inspired by the successes of symmetry breaking and restoration in mean-field approaches, in nuclear physics and quantum chemistry analogous methods were also recently implemented in the context of the so-called {\it ab initio} calculations, see, e.g., \citeasnoun{(Dug14a),(Dug16),(Qiu19),(Yao19)} and {\Sec}~\ref{sec:ab-initio}.